 This might be what your HTML file looks like initially:

 <html> <head> <!-- This is the content that shows in the browser tab --> <title>Homepage</title> </head> <body> <!-- This is a comment. --> <H1>Hello, world!</H1> </body> </html>

 After minification, your file would contain the following:

 Size-wise, the original resource contains 190 bytes of data, whereas the minified resource contains 85 bytes of data.
-By removing all of the comments and all of the whitespace, we reduced the file size by over 50%.
+By removing all of the comments and all of the whitespace, the file size has been reduced by over 50%.

 - HTML Compressor

 There are also tools for undoing minification.
 While these tools will not re-add the comments that have been stripped, they will add in whitespace:

 To learn more about how Rigor can help identify opportunities for HTML minification and help prioritize optimization fixes,